bmos/FG-PFRPG-Sanity-Tracker/README.md

 # PFRPG Sanity Tracker
-Inspired by a request, here is an extension I have made to help track character sanity using the rules from Horror Adventures.
+Inspired by [a request](https://svn.fantasygrounds.com/forums/showthread.php?59500-PFRPG-Live-Hitpoints-from-Constitution-Extension&p=525035&viewfull=1#post525035), here is an extension I have made to help track character sanity using the rules from [Paizo's Horror Adventures rulebook](https://paizo.com/products/btpy9n5a/discuss&page=10?Pathfinder-Roleplaying-Game-Horror-Adventures).

 # Compatibility and Instructions
 This extension has been fully tested with FantasyGrounds Classic 3.3.10 and FantasyGrounds Unity 4.0.0 (2020-07-07)